Dataherald/dataherald/README.md

 cp .env.example .env
 ```

-Specifically the following 3 fields must be manually set before the engine is started.
+Specifically the following 4 fields must be manually set before the engine is started.

+LLM_MODEL is employed by the engine to generate SQL from natural language.
+You can use the default model (gpt-4-turbo-preview) or use your own.

 ```
 #OpenAI credentials and model
 OPENAI_API_KEY =
+LLM_MODEL =
 ORG_ID =

 #Encryption key for storing DB connection data in Mongo